Joseph Parker: Parker vs. Flores

 On 3 October 2018, Sky Sports confirmed that Parker would return to New Zealand for his next bout in December, with the fight taking place in Christchurch.
 The fight would be Parker's first in his home country in over 18 months.
-Parker's opponent was later announced to be American boxer Alexander Flores (17-1-1, 15 KOs), whose sole loss was to former IBF world champion Charles Martin in 2014.
+Parker's opponent was later announced to be American boxer Alexander Flores (17–1–1, 15 KOs), whose sole loss was to former IBF world champion Charles Martin in 2014.
 Speaking of the fight, Parker said, "For me, boxing is all about the challenge - and this is another big one.
 I know what is at stake.
 I need to win and win well.
 I need to knock him out and I will knock him out.
 But I can't focus on that, I need to focus on getting better, each and every time I get in the ring," Trainer Kevin Barry admitted a loss at this level would result at the end of Parker's boxing career.

 Come fight night Parker demonstrated far more aggression and intent than he had for sometime and knocked out Flores in the third round.
 However, the fight is marred with controversy, as Parker allegedly hit Flores below the belt several times, as he promised he would in a pre-fight interview.
 Barry declined suggestions the next fight would be against Junior Fa, his main rival when they were both amateur boxers.

 Matchroom three-fight promotional deal

-Parker vs. Leapai
+Parker vs. Leapai, Winters

 On 31 May 2019, during the Anthony Joshua vs. Andy Ruiz Jr. fight week, a press conference was held in New York in which Parker announced he had signed a three-fight promotional contract with Matchroom Boxing USA which would see him fight on DAZN.
 Parker told the press, his six-year deal and relationship with Duco Events had ended in March 2019.
 He also advised his former promoter, David Higgins, would in return become part of his management team instead.
 It was reported that Parker would make his third appearance in the United States against 37-year-old and former two-time world title challenger Éric Molina.
-The fight would take place on the undercard of Demetrius Andrade vs. Maciej Sulecki world title bout at the Dunkin' Donuts Center in Providence.
+The fight was scheduled to take place on the undercard of Demetrius Andrade vs. Maciej Sulecki world title bout at the Dunkin' Donuts Center in Providence.

-With two weeks notice, it was later revealed Alex Leapai would be Parker's new opponent after the deal with Eric Molina fell through during the signing stages.
-Parker went on to win his second consecutive fight after suffering back-to-back defeats with a tenth-round stoppage.
-Despite protests from Leapai, the referee Ricky Gonzalez stopped the fight after Parker landed seven straight punches to the head of his opponent.